camoeiras/Project-Create-DataLake/README.md

 * s3://dev-dend/song_data: 14897 files
 * s3://dev-dend/log_data: 31 files

 Project builds an ETL pipeline (Extract, Transform, Load) to Extract data from JSON files stored in AWS S3, process the data with Apache Spark, and write the data back to AWS S3 as Spark parquet files.
-As technologies, Project-4 uses python, AWS S3 and Apache Spark.
+As technologies, project uses python, AWS S3 and Apache Spark.

 As a local run on laptop, pipeline takes around 1min 40sec to execute with the given test data set.